 Using this approach, 50 Albanian communities made 58 big improvements in their communities despite their lack of any prior self-help experience.
 Improvements included roads, bridges, a sewage disposal system, schools and more.
 Previously, from 1945 to 1985, under the most restrictive Stalinist-type dictatorship, Albanians had been forbidden to act on their own; as a result, they felt powerless and dependent upon government for everything.
 Most donors in Albania chose what problems to tackle without input from the communities.
 Most civil society projects discouraged the communities from pursuing the infrastructure projects that they wanted as “too ambitious,” instead sponsoring innumerable roundtables or community clean up campaigns.
 Our team’s aim, in leading this project, was to build people’s capacity to improve their communities and lives, as they wanted, in the short and long term.
 The results proved that with the proper framework, communities could be empowered and achieve major change.

-This approach has the potential to be scaled up to successfully achieve sustainable development goals and counter global climate change.
+This approach can be scaled up to achieve sustainable development goals and counter global climate change in virtually any setting.

 For more information, see Engaging Community Hearts, Minds and Spirit: Leadership for a Sustainable World, available at Amazon, Barnes and Noble and others in soft cover or for ereader.